kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 ## Discussion

-Based on the findings from the 1998 NHTSA Inertial Parameters Database, vehicles tend to centre around a constant dynamic index and static stability factor.
-These average values can be used to estimate the vehicle's centre of gravity height and inertial properties with data that is easily obtainable.
+Based on the findings from the 1998 NHTSA Inertial Parameters Database, vehicles centre around a constant dynamic index and static stability factor.
-For cars, the following average values can be used:
+The average values can be used to estimate the vehicle's centre of gravity height and inertial properties with data that is easily obtainable.
+For cars, the average values are:

 * **Static stability factor**: 1.341
 * **Roll dynamic index**: 0.409